 Buses in Asia come in many varieties: from rattling public "chicken" buses that may actually have cages of live chickens, to luxurious double-deckers with Wi-Fi such as the buses from Singapore to Kuala Lumpur.

 The rules for using buses in Asia differ from place to place.
-In some countries, you'll need to book a bus ticket in advance — particularly if traveling long distance.
+In some countries, you'll need to book a bus ticket in advance—particularly if traveling long distances.
 In other places, you can flag a passing bus and pay an attendant on board.
 Don't be surprised if your crowded bus stops, again and again, to squeeze in more customers and baggage while on the way.

 Regardless, one rule applies to public buses in Asia: They are often freezing.
 Even in tropical countries, you'll spot the driver and assistant in sweatshirts and hoodies.
 Air conditioning is usually set to maximum.
 Keep warm clothing handy for long journeys.

 For bus trips to places with bad roads, try to sit near the center of the bus; it's the most stable place.
 Sitting near either axle will give the bumpiest ride.

 Note: Theft on overnight buses is a problem in Asia.
 The bus crew is often to blame.
 Don't put valuables in your luggage stored in the hold (it's raided along the way), and don't fall asleep with a smartphone or MP3 player in your lap.